holdenk/spark-flowchart/docs/details/error-executor-out-of-memory.md

 PySpark users are the most likely to encounter container OOMs.
 If you have PySpark UDF in the stage you should check out [Python UDF OOM](../pyudfoom) to eliminate that potential cause.
 Another potential issue to investigate is if your have [key skew](../key-skew) as trying to load too large a partition in Python can result in an OOM.
 If you are using a library, like Tensorflow, which results in

-### Check [Spark Memory Configuration](http://go/spark-memory) to narrow down the specific memory component that is causing the OOM errors.